-Strategy Consistency Objective 6: Conserve heritage landscap waterways and drinking water catchment Strategy 6.3 Planning proposals will ensure the biodiversity network is protected within an appropriate conservation zone unless an alternate zone is justified following application of the avoid, minimise, offset hierarchy.
+Strategy Consistency Objective 6: Conserve heritage landscap waterways and drinking water catchment bjective 6: Conserve heritage landscapes, environmentally sensitive areas, aterways and drinking water catchments Strategy 6.3 Planning proposals will ensure the biodiversity network is protected within an appropriate conservation zone unless an alternate zone is justified following application of the avoid, minimise, offset hierarchy.
 Item 3 seeks to rezone land from RU2 Rural Landscape, C3 Environmental Management and C2 Environmental Conservation to C1 National Parks and Nature Reserves to provide an appropriate level of environmental protection to these lands.
 Strategy 6.6 Local strategic planning will ensure all known places, precincts, landscapes and buildings of historic, scientific, cultural, social, archaeological, architectural and aesthetic significance to the region are identified and protected in planning instruments.
 Item 2 seeks to correct the property address and mapping for heritage item I79, the Raymond Terrace court house.
 Strategy 6.7 Local strategic planning will identify and protect drinking water catchments and storages ensuring that incompatible land uses will not compromise future water security.
 Item 1 seeks to insert optional Clause 5.22 Special Flood Considerations into the LEP to require more stringent assessment of hazardous development within the probable maximum flood (PMF).
 Much of the drinking water catchment in Port Stephens is within the PMF, so the clause will help prevent incompatible development within drinking water catchments.
-Objective 7: Reach net zero and increas e resilience and sustainable infrastructure Strategy 7.7 Local strategic planning will demonstrate alignment with the NSW Government's natural hazard management and risk mitigation policy framework including: Planning for Bushfire Protection 2019 NSW Coastal Management Framework Floodplain Development Manual and the Flood Prone Land Policy Planning for a more resilient NSW: A strategic guide to planning for natural hazards Item 1 seeks to insert optional Clause 5.22 Special Flood Considerations into the LEP to ensure future development in flood prone areas is compatible with the level of risk, avoids accumulative impacts, protects the capacity of emergency responses and avoids adverse effects of hazardous development during flood events. any other natural hazards guidance that is released
+Objective 7: Reach net zero and increase e resilience and sustainable infrastructure Strategy 7.7 Local strategic planning will demonstrate alignment with the NSW Government's natural hazard management and risk mitigation policy framework including: • Planning for Bushfire Protection 2019 • NSW Coastal Management Framework • Floodplain Development Manual and the Flood Prone Land Policy • Planning for a more resilient NSW: A strategic guide to planning for natural hazards • any other natural hazards guidance that is released Item 1 seeks to insert optional Clause 5.22 Special Flood Considerations into the LEP to ensure future development in flood prone areas is compatible with the level of risk, avoids accumulative impacts, protects the capacity of emergency responses and avoids adverse effects of hazardous development during flood events.